All practising members undertake to adhere to the following code:

 • You are personally accountable for your professional activity

-All applicants for membership of the NSP must confirm that they have read, and agree to observe, the standards set out in this document.
-Every Member must be familiar with the standards and must ensure they are observed.
+All applicants for membership of the NSP must confirm that they have read and agree to observe, the standards set out in this document.
+Every Member must be familiar with the standards and must ensure that, they are observed.
 The standards apply to all Members.